SunnyChangMei/tdd-with-js-array-methods/readme.md

 For example, to add debugger to the first test of my findIndex method:

 1. Open *forIndex.html* in your editor
-2. Insert a new line after line 70 and paste in `debugger;`
+2. Insert a new line after line 70 and paste in `debugger;` (example below)
+3. Open the file in your browser and open Inspect and Console as described above

 ```
 '1.
 It should run the callback function originalArray.length number of times.': function() {